Rugby union in Singapore

 Rugby union is not a major sport in Singapore.
 Singapore is currently ranked 58th in the world and 6th in Asia.
 As of February 2015, there over 12,000 registered players, with more than 2,000 women playing the sport.
 There are also 15 formally organised clubs with 4 registered Women's sides.

 Club Rugby in Singapore is played in three divisions – the Premiership, the Championship, and the Conference.
-School Rugby is also hotly contested over three age groups – the C division (under 14), the B division (under 17) and the A division (under 19).
+School Rugby is also contested over three age groups – the C division (under 14), the B division (under 17) and the A division (under 19).
 There are also a few schools that have a primary school-level rugby programme where they contest in the under-12 competition.

 Governing body

 The governing body of rugby union in Singapore is the Singapore Rugby Union (SRU), which was founded in 1966.
 It joined the International Rugby Football Board (now World Rugby) in 1988.

 History

-Like some other places, Singaporean rugby's colonial inheritance has proven a hindrance.
 The game is popular among expatriate workers from Commonwealth countries, such as the United Kingdom, Australia and New Zealand – and there are at least twenty such rugby clubs founded on this basis.
 While there has been some take up amongst other groups, and a long-standing effort to involve Singaporeans, including by Australians Peter Randall and Andrew Blades in the mid 1990s, progress in growing the game has only been gradual.